 Be sure to sample the famous mango rice; there’s also a durian and mixed version for those who can’t decide which fruit they like better.
 Fried or grilled chicken (kai yang) with glutinous rice is a popular choice, as is phat kaphrao (spicy minced chicken with basil over rice).

 3. Relax in a massage parlor

 Even if you’ve only got a day, that shouldn’t stop you from finding inner peace under the professional hands of a masseuse.
 You’re in Thailand, after all!
-Head to Mei Spa in He Jia Grand Hotel for a great oil massage with unlimited usage of spa facilities after your session.
+Head to Mei Spa in He Jia Grand Hotel for a great Dannok massage with oil and unlimited usage of spa facilities after your session.
 You’ll feel completely rejuvenated and ready to continue exploring without any soreness or pain, as the staff is all experienced.

 Alternatively, if you’d prefer an establishment not in a hotel, there’s the Gaya Thai Spa, opposite the Oliver (you’ll find the Oliver a very handy landmark if you get lost).
 Simple but clean and unpretentious, this is the place to go for traditional foot massages that will bring back a spring to your step.

 Address: 42 Moo 7, Karnjanaruji 2 Road, Samnakkam, Songkhla, 90320 Sadao, Thailand

 Address: 16-18, Rattanakorn 2 Road, Samnak Kham, Amphoe Sadao 902320 Thailand